Enhancing the Self-Universality for Transferable Targeted Attacks: Introduction

-Figure \ref{overview} gives an overview of the proposed LI attack.
-LI firstly applies the random cropping on benign images to obtain local cropped patches.
-Then it resizes local patches to the same shape with benign images.
-Consequently, global and local inputs with the shared perturbations are input to the white-box model.
-Finally, adversarial perturbations are updated by minimizing the classification loss (\eg, Cross Entropy) between inputs and the targeted class and maximizing the feature similarity loss (\eg, Cosine Similarity) of adversarial intermediate features between local and global inputs.
-Benefited from satisfying the prediction of the target class between global and local inputs and approximating adversarial intermediate features between the two, the proposed locality of images and the feature similarity loss yield more universal perturbations to the diverse inputs of one specified image, thereby improving the cross-model targeted transferability.
-We briefly summarize our primary contributions as follows: \begin{itemize} \item We provide new insight into targeted transferability and investigate the universal property of targeted transferable perturbations.
-We observe that targeted transferable adversarial perturbations are more universal to other inputs and have more dominant features. \item The above observations motivate us to incorporate locality of images into optimizing perturbations for creating more diverse input patterns.
-Besides, we introduce a feature similarity loss between global and local adversarial features to generate targeted perturbations with dominant features, hence improving targeted transferability. \item We conduct comprehensive experiments to demonstrate that the proposed locality of images and the feature similarity loss can improve the cross-model targeted transferability of adversarial images.
-Besides, the proposed LI attack can be easily combined with existing methods. \end{itemize}
+Figure \ref{overview} gives an overview of the proposed Self-Universality (SU) attack.
+SU firstly applies random cropping on benign images to obtain local cropped patches.
+Then it resizes local patches to the same size with benign images.
+Consequently, global and local inputs with shared perturbations are input to the white-box model.
+Finally, adversarial perturbations are updated by minimizing the classification loss (\eg, Cross Entropy) between inputs and the target class and maximizing the feature similarity loss (\eg, Cosine Similarity) of adversarial intermediate features between local and global inputs.
+Benefiting from satisfying the prediction of the target class between global and local inputs and approximating adversarial intermediate features between the two, the proposed SU attack can generate perturbations with self-universality, thereby improving the cross-model targeted transferability.
+We briefly summarize our primary contributions as follows: \begin{itemize} \item Through experiments, we find that highly universal adversarial perturbations tend to be more transferable for targeted attacks, which brings new insight into the design of transfer-based targeted attack methods. \item Based on the finding, we propose a novel Self-Universality (SU) attack method that enhances the universality of adversarial perturbations for better targeted transferability without the requirement for extra data. \item We conduct comprehensive experiments to demonstrate that the proposed SU attack can significantly improve the cross-model targeted transferability of adversarial images.
+Notably, SU can be easily combined with other existing methods. \end{itemize}